So if you’ve noticed the lack of posts and responding to comments around here… the title of this post might sum it up.

 😯 😯 😯 😯 😯 😯

-Or remind me of the theory of six months of equilibrium at the birthday and six months of disequilibrium at the half birthday (based on this book)?
+Or remind me of the theory of six months of equilibrium at the birthday and six months of disequilibrium at the half birthday?
+Or point me ahead of time to the very relevant book Your Three-Year-Old – Friend or Enemy?

 😯 😯 😯 😯 😯 😯